levente-horvath/stock_frontend/README.md

-work in progres frontent for my financial data api
+work in progres frontend for my financial data api